nasa/LHASA/README.md

 ### Archive

-A long-term archive for hazard maps from LHASA 1.1 is available at [GES-DISC](https://disc.gsfc.nasa.gov/datasets/Global_Landslide_Nowcast_1.1/summary).
-An archive for exposure maps from LHASA 1.1 is available at [GES-DISC](https://disc.gsfc.nasa.gov/datasets/Global_Landslide_Exposure_Maps_1.0/summary).
+A long-term archive of hazard maps from LHASA 1.1 is available at [GES-DISC](https://disc.gsfc.nasa.gov/datasets/Global_Landslide_Nowcast_1.1/summary).
+An archive of exposure maps from LHASA 1.1 is available at [GES-DISC](https://disc.gsfc.nasa.gov/datasets/Global_Landslide_Exposure_Maps_1.0/summary).